Q: What is your address?

 Q: Can I send my seat in for installation?

 A: We will happily install the foam and cover kit for a minimal fee ($25/seat).
 In order to keep downtime to a minimum, we recommend placing your order, then shipping us your seat so the transit time of your seat overlaps the production lead time of the components.
 Make sure to add the Installation option to your cart from the products page.
 This adds the install fee and also lets us know that your seat will be on the way.
 Don't forget to put your name and contact info in the box with your seat so we'll know who it belongs to.
+Also, be sure to send only the seat pan without the foam and cover.
 NOTE: We do not do any work on KTM 690 stock pans.
 The carbon composite material makes them extremely brittle and prone to cracking.